diogo-aos/CarND-MPC-Project/README.md

 # 3. Implementation
 To reduce the number of compilations necessary to test hypothesis and setups, all the controller parameters (cost function weights, reference velocity, _N_, _dt_, system latency, model latency) are read from a text file `mpc.txt`.
 This code was added to a new method `MPC::init` of the `MPC` class.

+The default parameters are hardcoded in the `MPC::fill_default` method.
+The default parameters are those shown in section 4.2.

 When the controller is initialized it prints the values of all the relevant parameters for the user to inspect.
-It should be noted that the system latency is not hardcoded to 100 ms anymore as it was before.
 This allowed for easier experimentation with the system and model latencies.

 Three scripts were added to the project to simplify the process of cleaning the workspace, compiling and running the controller: `clean.sh`, `build.sh` and `run.sh`.
 The `run.sh` script expects a `mpc.txt` file to exist in the project folder.